 Arkansas and Kentucky are tied for the second-least heart-healthy states with a 6.3% coronary heart disease rate.
-Like with other states at the bottom of the list, preventative healthcare, obesity, and lack of regular exercise contribute to the problem in these states.
+Like other states at the bottom of the list, preventative healthcare, obesity, and lack of regular exercise contribute to the problem in these states.

 Louisiana and Alabama

 Louisiana is next on the list of the least heart-healthy states.
 They hold an age-weighted score of 4.8% and a 6% rate of coronary heart disease.
-Alabama isn’t much better, though, with a coronary heart disease rate of 6.1%.
+However, Alabama isn’t much better, with a coronary heart disease rate of 6.1%.